stephenbourke/stephenbourke.github.io/about.md

 permalink: /about/
 ---

-Hey there, my name is Stephen Bourke, I am software developer working in Dublin, Ireland.
+Hey there, my name is Stephen, I am software developer working in Dublin, Ireland.